Tweedy96/AI_TicTacToe/README.md

 ## Features
 UR5E Robot Simulation: The UR5E robot arm is simulated in PyBullet, performing moves on a Tic-Tac-Toe board.
 Reinforcement Learning: The robot is trained using a DQN to make optimal moves.
-Training Visualization: Real-time visualization of training progress and reward metrics.
+Training Visualisation: Real-time visualisation of training progress and reward metrics.
 Error Handling: Ensures the robot only makes valid moves during the game.
 How to Run
 To run the simulation, execute the following command: